 Live Long Enough & You'll Experience Suffering

 I personally tend to never stray far from considering the topic of suffering.
-This may seem morbid, but the truth is that Jesus promises suffering in this life for those that follow him (Luke 9:23).
-I suppose the other reality of suffering is that due to living in a fallen and broken world, it's not a matter of "if" but "when".
-Live long enough and you'll experience suffering.
-Whether it's personal or with those around you that you love; suffering is a part of this life.
-So, when it comes to the topic of suffering, my experience has been that it's far better to have a good theological understanding underneath you before you experience it, rather than trying to get a hold of one in the midst of it.
+This may seem morbid, but the truth is that Jesus tells us that there will be suffering in this life for those who follow him (Luke 9:23).
+The other reality of suffering is that, due to living in a fallen and broken world, suffering is not a matter of "if" but "when".
+Live long enough and you'll experience suffering, whether it's your own suffering or a loved one’s.
+So, when it comes to the topic of suffering, my experience has been that it is far better to have a good theological foundation underneath you before you experience it, rather than trying to get a hold of one in the midst of it.

 The "Gold" in Hebrews 12:3-17

 There are several passages that I go back to when considering the topic of suffering.
 Hebrews 12:3-17 is one of those passages.
 There is some real gold to unearth in this passage.
 The encouragement of this passage can be summarized simply as, “endure suffering.”
 Now, maybe you are going through some serious suffering right now and that encouragement seems like an impossibility.
 If that’s you, let me encourage you, there’s truth, love, comfort, and power here, not platitudes and pat on the back.
 What’s more, we are not going to be called to endure through suffering without God also providing us with His empowering grace to do so.
 This passage has God’s grace in abundance.
 Let’s take a brief look at four ways this passage encourages and equips us on how we are to endure suffering:

 - Consider Jesus(vv3-4): Suffering is best understood in the shadow of the cross, where Jesus—the Innocent One—endured the worst of sufferings in our place.
 We should consider Jesus because it reminds us that: